input-output-hk/cip72-dapp-registration/README.md

 ## Set up wallet

-There are two ways to setup a wallet.
-You can use your mnemonic to setup an already existing wallet or create a new wallet.
+There are three ways to setup a wallet.
+- Create new wallet
+- Restore wallet using mnemonics.
+- Restore a wallet using existing keys (without mnemonics).

 ### Create a new wallet